tisztamo/Junior/README.md

 ## Contributing and Support

 Contributions are welcome!
-Please remember that this project is designed to write itself.
+Remember, we eat our own dog food in this project.
+This project is designed to write itself.
 Your main role will be to oversee the work, provide detailed prompts, and review the outcomes.

 For support, please create an issue in the GitHub repository.